GoogleDeveloperAcademy/profile-readme-template/README.md

 One shortcoming of our profile page generator is that we rely on someone running `npm run generate` locally to ensure that our pie chart is updated.

-Ben has updated their repository with a workflow called [`update-svg.yaml`](https://github.com/bcoe/bcoe/blob/main/.github/workflows/update-svg.yaml), which automatically pushes an updated version of `interests.svg`, when changes are landed to the `main` branch.
+`bcoe` has updated their repository with a workflow called [`update-svg.yaml`](https://github.com/bcoe/bcoe/blob/main/.github/workflows/update-svg.yaml), which automatically pushes an updated version of `interests.svg`, when changes are landed to the `main` branch.

 Use this file as a starting point, and try adding similar functionality to your repository.

-If it's working, any updates to `interests.json` should be reflected in an automated pull request, [like this](https://github.com/bcoe/bcoe/pull/4).
+Once configured, any updates to `interests.json` should be reflected in an automated pull request, [like this](https://github.com/bcoe/bcoe/pull/4).

+> Pushing code automatically to a branch like this is analogous to Continuous Deployment.

 ## You're done!

-That's the end of the workshop 🥳, to recap:
+That's the end of the workshop 🥳

-* `ci.yaml`: demonstrates the concept of continuous integration.
-* `update-svg.yaml`: demonstrates the concept of continuous deployment.

-I encourage you to continue personalizing your `README.md`, and to keep experimenting with GitHub Actions.
+But, I encourage you to continue personalizing your `README.md`, and to keep experimenting with GitHub Actions.

 ## License